Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 </details>

-2. Where should we add feature toggle?
+2. Where should we add the feature toggle?

 - [ ] Frontend
 - [ ] Backend
 - [ ] Both Frontend and Backend
 - [ ] Depends on use case

-> Hint: To find the answer take differnt examples and think where should we add feature toggle
+> Hint: To find the answer take different examples and think about where should we add the feature toggle

 <details>
 <summary>Click here to see the answer</summary>